szymanskidawid/WebsitePortfolio/README.md

 # WebsitePortfolio
-This is my personal website portfolio created for Front-End experience and to contain my personal information, skills and projects.
+This is my personal website portfolio created for my Front-End practice and to contain my personal information, skills and projects.

 # Status
-Project is finished but I still perform some small updates and potential fixes that I spot.
+Project is finished but I still perform some small improvements.
 Website will be continuosly updated as I keep increasing my programming skills and create new portfolio projects.

 # GIFs highlighting some functionalities (click for zoom)